-Based in the Phoenix area (Queen Creek), James Welz currently has clients throughout the state of Arizona, and offers his wealth of experience and education to barefoot horse owners.
+Based in the Phoenix area (San Tan Valley), James Welz currently has clients throughout the state of Arizona, and offers his wealth of experience and education to barefoot horse owners.
 Many client horses have been trimmed by James for up to 15 years.
 The horses he trims include trail horses, pleasure horses, barrel racers, cutting horses, dressage horses, hunter/jumpers and endurance horses.
 His special interest is performance horses, though he enjoys helping all horses achieve better hoof health.
 His entire focus is on creating the healthy hoof.

 Rates for Phoenix, AZ area (other areas may be available with additional travel fees):